dimitri-voytan/devito-wrapper/README.md

 # Devito Wrapper
 Wrapper for Devito to ease computation of elastic, acoustic, and viscoelastic wave fields.
 Organize experiments in config files and save state for future reference.

-Currently only 2D elastic computation is supported and most features are not fully developed nor tested.
+Currently only 2D elastic computation is supported and most features are neither fully developed nor tested.

 # Installation